psnider/obsolete-people-service/doc/cloud-joyent.md

 # Setup and Configure a New Compute Instance

+:warning: These are draft notes, that haven't been confirmed yet.

 **from local machine**

 Confirm ability to login to new cloud instance as root: